52 Homemade Musical Instruments to Make

 15. French Horn

 It'll be easy to make this French horn when you follow the instructions given at Savvy Homemade.
-You can have a whole orchestra when you even include a French horn.
+You can have a whole orchestra when you include a French horn.

 16. Tom-Tom Drum